openztcc/GrAPE/README.md

 Plans for the project will be split in stages.
 The following describes the longterm roadmap:

-- Translate/refactor ZTStudio from current codebase to C++ and away from VBasic
-- Implement a familiar UI using Qt instead of WinForms for future portability to other OS
+- Implement a familiar UI using Qt to support future cross-platform builds
-- Fix outstanding bugs persistent from original project
 - Integrate generation of project templates for Zoo Tycoon 1 game sprites much like the original APE software
 - Support the OpenZT project as an asset and mod creation tool for creators